oracle-livelabs/developer/json-duality-adb-free/sql-schema/sql-schema.md

 	```
 	![Image alt text](images/insert-team-dv.png " ")

 2. Additionally, we are now inserting a collection of race documents into RACE\_DV.
 This automatically populates the race table.
 You can either click the trash to clear the worksheet or delete what is there before pasting the code below.
-Copy the sql below and click **Run Script**
+Copy the SQL below and click **Run Script**.

 	```
     <copy>